kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ac-03-register-manage-services.md

 >**NOTE:** Learn how to [register APIs secured with different security schemes or protected against cross-site request forgery (CSRF) attacks](ac-04-register-secured-api.md).

+>**NOTE:** Read about [Istio sidecars in Kyma and why you want them](../../01-overview/main-areas/service-mesh/smsh-03-istio-sidecars-in-kyma.md).
+Then, check how to [enable automatic Istio sidecar proxy injection](../../04-operation-guides/operations/smsh-01-istio-enable-sidecar-injection.md).
+For more details, see [Default Istio setup in Kyma](../../01-overview/main-areas/service-mesh/smsh-02-default-istio-setup-in-kyma.md).

 ## Prerequisites

 Before you start, expose the following as environment variables: